frankvdh/Meerkat/README.md

 * green if 5000ft or more below, transitioning to red if less than 1000ft below
 * blue if 5000ft or more above, transitioning to red if less than 1000ft above
 * black if not airborne.
+* The 5000ft and 1000ft limits are settable by changing the gradientMaximumDiff and gradientMinimumDiff (and altUnits) settings

 Each icon has text alongside, giving
 * The aircraft's callsign (if available)